DecisionsDev/decisions-on-kafka/Readme.md

 ![Sample Architecture](docs/images/architecture.png)

 We demonstrate how to integrate Kafka into ODM by using the loan validation sample.
-In this sample, we have Client Applications sending a loan request and Business Applications executing the loan request against a ruleset, for more information about the loan validation sample, see the References section.
+In this sample, we have Client Applications sending a loan request and Decision Services executing the loan request against a ruleset, for more information about the loan validation sample, see the References section.
 We have one kafka broker and two topics in the sample architecture.
-The first topic is for Client Applications to put their loan request, and the second topic is for replies where the Business Applications put the result after executing against a ruleset.
+The first topic is for Client Applications to put their loan request, and the second topic is for replies where the Decision Services put the result after executing against a ruleset.
-All the Business Applications have the same kafka consumer group, and Client Applications have different consumer groups.
+All the Decision Services have the same kafka consumer group, and Client Applications have different consumer groups.

 ### Workflow Description